AmoghMalviya/AmOGhMaLvIyA/README.md

-- 👋 Hi, I’m @AmOGhMaLvIyA
+- 👋 Hi, I’m @AmoghMaLviya
 - 👀 I’m interested in competitive programming and web dev.
 - 🌱 I’m currently pursuing my bachelors in cs and learning many concepts such as dsa and basic thing required for project
 - 💞️ I’m looking to collaborate on ...